Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Prerequisites

+It is important to note that on a level of a single submap, the cell entropy can be assumed to be monotonically decreasing, i.e. \emph{the cells of an active submap cannot become unobserved once they are observed}.

-When loop closures are detected by the \emph{constraint builder} component of Cartographer, pose constraints between the corresponding trajectory nodes and submaps are added as edges into the pose graph.
-Afterwards, optimization is periodically invoked in order to find a new solution -- a set of global submap and trajectory node poses -- which minimizes the residual costs of the constraints.
+When Cartographer detects loop closures, pose constraints between the corresponding trajectory nodes and submaps are added as edges into the pose graph.
+Optimization is periodically invoked in order to find a new solution -- a set of global submap and trajectory node poses.
 As discussed, for frontier detection, this implies that when pose graph optimization is performed, the submaps can and do get displaced and rotated (i.e. undergo rigid transformations), although their occupancy grids are immutable after they are marked as finished.
-The proposed frontier detection approach attempts to take advantage of these properties of Cartographer.
+Our proposed frontier detection approach takes advantage of these properties of Cartographer.